miadugas/miadugas/README.md

 ## Colorado based Software Engineer made of stardust & JavaScript.

-Practicing minimalist.
-I build cool things for the web.
+Practicing minimalist & builder of cool things for the web.